 The main pillars of my work

-One of the main characteristics of my training methods is experience-based learning.
+One of the main characteristics of my work is experience-based learning.
 I try to minimize theoretical inputs to a limit that is really necessary for understanding what we are doing in a specific workshop or training.
-Rather I prefer to take you right into the experience itself.
-This allows you to generate your own insights while you are already doing "the thing".
+Rather I prefer to take participants right into the experience itself.
+This allows students to generate their own insights while already doing "the thing".
 It means active partizipation in a shared learning-environment.
-I work with a whole range of methods that include body, mind and emotions and thus activate our souls energy to break through an often over-intellectualized mode of being.
+I work with a whole range of methods that include body, mind and emotions and thus activate our life's energy to break through an often over-intellectualized mode of being.

-The heart piece of my work are generative dialogue processes.
-This approach goes back to the quantum physicist David Bohm and it was further developed at the MIT in Massachusetts.
-Bohm was highly inspired by the way how the most intact indigenous tribes on our planet still practice and access collective wisdom as an eye-level based way for the whole community to share what is at stake for them when facing certain challenges; share their insights, their fears, their needs and thus practice a setting that allows a certain action to evolve organically.
-It is mainly Bohms merit that this already existent settings were further developed into a format that is accesible for westerners and allows highly individualized human beings to reconnect with a community-based spirit.
-Hence, what we do in generative presencing labs is indeed creating something new.
+The heart piece of my work is collective dialogue facilitation.
+The approach goes back to the quantum physicist David Bohm and was further developed at the MIT in Massachusetts.
+Bohm was highly inspired by the way how the most intact indigenous tribes on our planet still practice and access collective wisdom as an eye-level based way for the whole community to share what is at stake for them when facing certain challenges; share their insights, their fears, their needs and thus practice a setting that allows a certain action to evolve coherently.
+It is mainly Bohms merit that this already existent settings were further developed into a format that is accesible for westerners and allows highly individualized human beings to re-connect with a community-based spirit.
+Hence, what we do via collective dialogue facilitation is indeed creating something new.
 It is an up-to-date way of creating new formats where the individual meets the collective.